Raiffeisen-DGTL/ViennaNET/ViennaNET.Sagas/ReadMe.md

-﻿# Assembly with the basic implementation of the sag mechanism
+﻿# Assembly with the basic implementation of the sagas mechanism

 ### Contains:
 * SagaBase - The base class for creating sagas through the inheritance mechanism